WGuethlein/RLOverlay/README.md

   Optional
    - [SOS Emulator](https://github.com/pharuxtan/sos-emulator)

-Assuming all the prerequisits above are installed,
+Assuming all the prerequisites above are installed,
    1. Unzip the package to a known location
    2. In the newly unzipped folder, open cmd or PowerShell, type `npm install`
       - This will install all node packages needed for the site itself.